 What are Dental Crowns?

 Dental crowns or “caps” are placed on top of affected teeth.
-Your dentist can restore the shape, size, strength, function, and appearance of teeth using dental crowns.
+We provide dental crowns near you to restore the shape, size, strength, function, and appearance of your teeth.
 When a dental crown is cemented into place, it covers the visible portion of your tooth.

 When are Dental Crowns Necessary?